 - We advise you to exercise a high degree of caution in Turkey because of the threat of terrorist attack.
-Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+You should pay close attention to your personal security at all times.
+Monitor the media and other sources about possible new security risks.

 - Terrorist attacks can occur anywhere at any time in Turkey.
 In recent years, terrorist attacks have occurred in tourist areas and locations frequented by foreigners.
-See the Safety and security section.
+See Safety and security.

 - On 6 January 2015, a police building in Istanbul’s main tourist district, Sultanahmet, was attacked by a suicide bomber.
 A police officer and the assailant were killed.
 Australians in this area should exercise vigilance and follow the advice of local authorities.

 - Since mid-2013, the Islamic State of Iraq and the Levant (ISIL) has made military gains in northern Syria.
 Turkey’s long and porous border with Syria potentially provides ISIL and other terrorists the opportunity to travel relatively easily between Iraq, Syria and Turkey.
 Spill-over from the Syrian conflict could lead to attacks against targets in Turkey, including Ankara, Istanbul or areas close to the Syrian border.

 - As a result of the ongoing conflict in Syria, there is an increased threat of kidnapping of westerners in the regions bordering Syria.
 Terrorist groups operating in Syria and Iraq have demonstrated their capability and inclination to kidnap and murder western hostages.
 These groups have the capability to extend their operations across the border into Turkey.